How organizations benefited from Table Stakes

-Table Stakes helps news organizations excel at seven essential skills required of journalism enterprises to “play and win the game” of news in the 21st century.
+Table Stakes helped news organizations excel at seven essential skills required of journalism enterprises to “play and win the game” of news in the 21st century.
 That success is measured in digital subscriptions, page views, fundraising, reader loyalty and more.

 The Democrat and Chronicle increased the percentage of its content of interest to diverse audiences from 3 percent to as high as 17 percent in roughly six months